 What Else Can Ear Positions Tell You About Your Dog?

-Remember, you might be able to figure out when your dog doesn’t feel well physically by the way that he holds his ears.
-What should you do if he is holding one ear normally and constantly holding the other one back or down and slightly to the side?
+Remember, you might be able to figure out when your dog doesn’t feel well physically by the way that they hold their ears.
+What should you do if they are holding one ear normally and constantly holding the other one back or down and slightly to the side?
 This type of situation may indicate that your dog is suffering from an ear infection.
 This is especially true if it’s accompanied by repeated shakes of the head.
-You might also see your dog scratching at the ear with his paws and then whimpering when he does so.
-He may also be reluctant for you to touch his head on the side where he is experiencing pain.
-If you see any of these things, it’s a good idea to make an appointment with your veterinarian so he can be evaluated as opposed to letting the situation continue to get worse.
+You might also see your dog scratching at the ear with their paws and then whimpering when they do so.
+They may also be reluctant for you to touch their head on the side where they are experiencing pain.
+If you see any of these things, it’s a good idea to make an appointment with your veterinarian so they can be evaluated as opposed to letting the situation continue to get worse.

 What About Dogs With Floppy Ears?

-You might be thinking that it’s easier to read body language regarding your dog’s ears if you just so happen to have a dog that has ears that stand straight up, to begin with.
-After all, they are relatively easy to read in the sense that you can see the ears clearly.
-Furthermore, dogs with floppy ears don’t typically have a lot of trouble moving them back and forth.
-The same thing is true for Border Collies, Aussies, and dogs of similar breeding.
+You might be thinking that it’s easier to read body language regarding your dog’s ears if you have a dog that has straight perked up ears to begin with since you can see the ears clearly.
+A similar train of thought can be followed for Border Collies, Aussies, and dogs of similar breed.
 Their ears may or may not stand straight up, but no one in their right mind would consider them floppy.
 As such, it’s easy for them to move their ears around and express how they are feeling through that type of body language.

-Can you count on the same type of body language if your dog has floppy ears?
+Can you analyze a dog’s body language in a similar way if their ears are floppy?
 What if you have a Basset Hound or a Bloodhound and you’re trying to read his body language through ear position?
 Is it even possible to do so?
 Some people have the misconception that these types of dogs scarcely move their ears at all because they are simply too heavy to be moved.
 While it is true that dogs with these types of ears may not move them as dramatically as German Shepherds or Border Collies, they still move them.
 You can still see them move their ears forward slightly when something intrigues them.
 If they are unhappy, they may move their ears back toward the back of their head.
-Granted, it’s not as easy to read this body language with these types of dogs, but it still happens.
+Granted, it’s not as easy to understand a dog’s body language with these types of dogs, but it still happens.
 More importantly, you can still read it if you take the time to pick up on the subtle cues that your dog is giving you.

 Understanding a dog’s body language is one of the most important things you can do.
-It helps you avoid potentially stressful or even dangerous situations with your dog and it gives the two of you an opportunity to strengthen your bond through increased understanding.
-The key is to look at your dog’s body language as a whole and then constantly work to understand what he is trying to tell you is the only way he knows how.
+It helps you avoid potentially stressful, painful, or even dangerous situations with your dog and it gives the two of you an opportunity to strengthen your bond through increased understanding.
+The key is to look at your dog’s ears and other body language cues, such as looking at your dog’s tail, your dog’s eyes, or seeing if they have an open mouth, and then constantly work to understand what your furry friend is trying to tell you through the only way they know how.